| Religious movements in the 6th centuryIf ethnic hostility within the empire was less a menace around

 or the emphasis on the human nature of Christ, and Monophysitism,

+or the belief in the single divine nature.
 More important for the purposes of military and political history

 than the theological details of the conflict was the impact Monophysitism